Biji-Biji-Initiative/ai-game-backend/docs/README.md

 Welcome to the comprehensive documentation for the AI Fight Club API, a stateful web application that challenges users with dynamic, AI-generated cognitive challenges.

+## Important Update: Consolidated Documentation

+We have consolidated all markdown documentation from across the repository into this `/docs` directory.
+Please see [DOCUMENTATION.md](./DOCUMENTATION.md) for details on how the documentation is organized and how to find what you need.

+The documentation preserves its original directory structure, so files from `/src/core/common/` can be found at `/docs/src/core/common/`.
+A log file of all moved documents is available at [moved_files.log](./moved_files.log).

 ## Getting Started

 - [Setup Guide](../SETUP.md) - How to install and configure the application